SAP-samples/teched2025-AD166/exercises/ex6/README.md

 📋 **Action Required**: Add a button to trigger the customer selection dialog.

-After implementing the dialog opening logic, you need to assign this logic to a control.
+> 📖 **Context**: After implementing the dialog opening logic, you need to assign this logic to a control.

+1. **Open the view file**

-1. Open `keepcool.sensormanager/webapp/view/Sensors.view.xml`.
+   Open `keepcool.sensormanager/webapp/view/Sensors.view.xml`.

+2. **Add the menu button**

-2. Add a new menu button to the page header and bind its `press` event to the newly created `onCustomerSelect` function.
+   Add a new menu button to the page header and bind its `press` event to the newly created `onCustomerSelect` function.

 	***keepcool.sensormanager/webapp/view/Sensors.view.xml***